Chaim Steinberger Pro Bono Work

 Established by the New York State Supreme Court, the Matrimonial Mediation Project is designed to help parties resolve their disputes without the pain and destruction that extended litigation causes divorcing couples and their children.

-Another program established by the Supreme Court to assist litigants avoid prolonged litigation and the harms it causes, the Early Neutral Evaluation Program gives parties and their attorneys a chance to present their best arguments to a single or panel of neutral experienced lawyers, and get a sense of the strengths and weaknesses of their case, helping them develop an appropriate settlement.
+Another program established by the Supreme Court to assist litigants in avoiding prolonged litigation and the harms it causes, the Early Neutral Evaluation Program gives parties and their attorneys a chance to present their best arguments to a single or panel of neutral experienced lawyers, and get a sense of the strengths and weaknesses of their case, helping them develop an appropriate settlement.

 A mediation program by the Federal Court to help resolve its backlog of cases and expedite their resolution in a quick, voluntary manner.